fgasdia/RootsAndPoles.jl/README.md

 tolerance = 1e-9
 ```

-This package includes functions for rectangular and disk shaped domains, but any shape can be used. `origcoords` below is simply a vector of complex numbers containing the original mesh coordinates which will be Delaunay triangulated.
+This package includes convenience functions for rectangular and disk shaped domains, but any shape can be used. `origcoords` below is simply a vector of complex numbers containing the original mesh coordinates which will be Delaunay triangulated.
 For maximum efficiency, the original mesh nodes should form equilateral triangles.
 ```julia
 using GRPF